approov/quickstart-swift-vapor-token-check/src/approov-protected-server/token-check/hello/README.md

 The Swift server is very simple and is defined in this Vapor project [/src/approov-protected-server/token-check/hello](/src/approov-protected-server/token-check/hello).
 Take a look at the [`verifyApproovToken()`](/src/approov-protected-server/token-check/hello/Sources/App/Middlewares/ApproovTokenMiddleware.swift) function to see the simple code for the check.

-For more background on Approov, see the overview in the [README](/README.md#how-it-works) at the root of this repo.
+For more background on Approov, see the [Approov Overview](/OVERVIEW.md#how-it-works) at the root of this repo.

 [TOC](#toc---table-of-contents)